 The growth of the personal property inventory industry has created an opportunity for professionals to serve as an Appraisal Examiner.
 This certification provides the credentials to assist appraisers by thoroughly collecting the required information they need to create an accurate USPAP compliant certified report.
 The purpose of a CAE designation is to establish recognition for this specialized service, which serves both the appraisal professionals and the clients well.
 Through this recognition, we are establishing the opportunity for appraisal firms to locate certified, qualified examiners and for members to grow their businesses with additional revenue opportunities.

 How to earn the CAE designation:

 - Prerequisite: have achieved certification as a CIE or CIS.

-- Successfully complete the following courses: Appraisal Examiner, Customer Service, and one elective from courses offered by NICA.
+- Successfully complete one additional course offered by NICA.